KendrickOrg/kendrick/src/Kendrick.package/KEContactNetwork.class/README.md

-A KEContactNetwork represent the contact patterns among sub-populations / individuals.
+KEContactNetwork represents a contact patterns between all subpopulations/individuals of an epidemiological model